GMNBNBNB/CSE-3902/README.md

 We achieved collision with enemies and blocks.
 Interaction with items and blocks is implemented.
 The map is not fully created; we only created a few blocks and items for testing.
+Mario has three health points, and each time he collides with enemies, he will lose one health point.
+Enemies can also attack; each time Mario collides with a fireball, he will lose one health point.